VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Background and Motivation

-Second, calibration-dependent quantization methods are ill-suited for VGGT due to the high semantic diversity of 3D multi-view datasets.
-Various quantization techniques~\cite{lin2024awq,xiao2023smoothquant,dettmers2022gpt3} rely on a small, representative calibration dataset to statistically profile activation and weight distributions, identifying data characteristics, and other quantization parameters essential for determining quantization methods.
-However, it has been identified that different 3D scenes occupy highly distinct regions of the model's feature space~\cite{feng2025quantized}.
-This makes it infeasible for any small calibration set to capture the full data distribution.
+\textit{\textbf{Challenge~II: Diverse 3D Semantics Impede Calibration-Based Quantization.}} Calibration-dependent quantization methods~\cite{lin2024awq,xiao2023smoothquant,dettmers2022gpt3} rely on a small, representative dataset to statistically profile activation and weight distributions, identifying data characteristics and other parameters essential for determining quantization configurations.
+However, different 3D scenes occupy highly distinct regions of the model's feature space~\cite{feng2025quantized}, making it infeasible for any small calibration set to capture the full data distribution.
 While enlarging the calibration set may seem like a solution, it introduces prohibitive computational overhead for pre-inference calibration and still offers no guarantee of covering the feature distributions of novel, unseen geometries.
-Consequently, calibration-based approaches lead to unstable parameter estimation and overfitting to the calibration data, ultimately causing significant degradation in reconstruction fidelity when deployed on unseen scenes.
+Consequently, calibration-based approaches lead to unstable parameter estimation and overfitting to the calibration data, ultimately causing significant degradation in reconstruction fidelity on unseen scenes.
+This challenge calls for a calibration-free quantization strategy that is inherently input-agnostic.